kairosity/mp4-lionize/README.md

 ### Wide Desktop

-- On a wider desktop, the first impression has substantially more breathing room.
+- On a wider desktop, the first impression has substantially more breathing space.

 <br>